paulrad/kick-happy-api/README.md

 Kick-Happy-Api (aka KH/A - differs of the front version called KH/W) is a simple kickstarter for your Node.JS projects using the HapiJS framework.
 KHA give a simple approche and the good way to start the development of your next API as fast as possible.

+### Guidelines
+ - Easy to use
+ - Minimal abstraction
+ - Follow the bests practices

 ## Requirements

 - You need to setup a mongodb server